SweetSophia/mifitxiaomipiholelist/README.md

 As of 11/17/2019, no new third party connections to Chinese services have been detected or found in the apk.

+YOU'RE WELCOME TO CONTRIBUTE!
+I'll review your commits and may accept them.

 Copy this into your Blocklist: https://raw.githubusercontent.com/SweetSophia/mifitxiaomipiholelist/master/mifitblocklist.txt